“We don’t want cycling clothes. We want stylish clothes we can cycle in.”

 A year later, Ste decided to take a back seat from Discerning Cyclist in order to focus on his freelance illustration work with Ste Illustrates, leaving Pete to take primary control of the site.

-Since it’s launch, over 1 million people have visited Discerning Cyclist, with the site now getting over 50,000 visitors per month.
+Since it’s launch, millions of people have visited Discerning Cyclist, with the site now getting over 100,000 visitors per month.

 If you would like to get in touch, make an inquiry or share your riding styles with us, we’d love to hear from you, so please feel free to contact us.